 Don’t want your child to eat spinach?
-Tell her it’s good for her.
+Tell them it’s good for them.

 I know, it’s counterintuitive because what kid doesn’t want to grow up to be big and strong — like Popeye?
 But the research shows that kids are less likely to eat foods their parents say are healthy.

 There’s more bad news too: the more parents threaten future health consequences (“you won’t grow up to be strong and healthy,” “you don’t want to get sick, do you?”) the more reluctant kids are to eat their veggies.